 $45,175,167

-Directed by Jon M. Chu and adapted from the acclaimed stage musical, "In the Heights" unfolds over a series of sweltering summer days.
+Guided by the vision of director Jon M. Chu and adapted from the celebrated stage musical, "In the Heights" comes alive amid the scorching days of summer in New York City.

-The film centers around Usnavi, a bodega owner in Washington Heights, who dreams of returning to his parents' homeland.
+The story revolves around Usnavi, a charismatic bodega owner in Washington Heights, who yearns to reconnect with his family's homeland.

 ComedyDramaRomance